 Boulder, CO 80309-0401

-When responding to notices found in our Symplicity system, guests are required to let employers know that they found the job listing through a paid subscription to the University of Colorado Law School’s job database.
+When responding to notices found in our 12Twenty system, subscribers are required to let employers know that they found the job listing through a paid subscription to the University of Colorado Law School’s job database.

 The University of Colorado Law School Career Development Office provides its students and graduates with equal opportunity to obtain employment without discrimination or segregation on the grounds of race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, disability, or veteran status.
 By utilizing the services and facilities of the Career Development Office you are agreeing to abide by that principle and to comply with the Equal Employment Opportunity (EEO) laws established by the federal and Colorado governments.